 - Candidates appearing in the final year of their qualifying examination are eligible to apply for CAT 2018.

-- The marks required by the candidate should be minimum 50% in the qualifying degree and for reserved category (SC/ST/Physically Disabled) requirement of marks is 45%.
+- Minimum 50% is required in the qualifying degree examination while for reserved category candidates (SC/ST/Physically Disabled), requirement of marks is relaxed to 45%.

-- Candidates who have completed the degree requirements and waiting for the result or who are appearing in the final year of the qualifying exam are also eligible to apply.
-They have to fulfill the Bachelor’s degree cutoff and other factors within the stipulated schedule given by IIMs and other participating institutes.
+- Candidates who have completed the degree requirements and waiting for the result or appearing in the final year of the qualifying exam can apply subject to fulfilling Bachelor’s degree cutoff and other factors within the stipulated schedule notified by IIMs and other participating institutes.

 - CA/CS/ICWA professional degree holders are also eligible to apply.

 The official notification for CAT is expected to out in the month of July while the online application form can be filled from August, 2018.
 CAT 2018 Admit Card is expected to be available from the final week of August, 2018.

 The clear understanding of eligibility requirements will enable candidates to make right choices as well as avoid any unnecessary hurdles that may arise at later stages of the exam.

 The seat reservation for various reserved categories as per the norms of Government of India are mentioned in the table below: